Saint-Valery-en-Caux

-Saint-Valery-en-Caux (/fr/, literally Saint-Valery in Caux) is a commune in the Seine-Maritime department in the Normandy region in northern France.
+Saint-Valery-en-Caux (/fr/, lit.
+'Saint-Valery in Caux') is a commune in the Seine-Maritime department in the Normandy region in northern France.

 The addition of an acute accent on the "e" (Valéry) is incorrect.

 Geography

 The town is located 37 mi north of Rouen.
 A small fishing port and light industrial town situated in the Pays de Caux, some 20 mi west of Dieppe at the junction of the D53, D20, D79 and the D925 roads.
 Here, huge chalk cliffs rise up from the pebble beach (sandy at low tide) to overlook the English Channel.

 The SNCF station closed in the 1990s and the only public transport is an infrequent bus service.